 - obtain a certified copy of that birth or death certificate from the county recorder or State of California Department of Public Health.

 The signature, name, and title of the public official can be found at the bottom of a birth or death certificate.

 Use our Apostille Mail Request Cover Sheet.
 If you prefer to create your own cover sheet, please include:

 - the country in which the document will be used,

 - name and contact information such as telephone number and email address.

 For example, Louise is Alfred's neighbor, and they are not related in any way.
-Alfred can remain at home while Louise takes Alfred's document to the Secretary of State's office and requests an Apostille on Alfred's behalf.
+Alfred can remain at home while Louise takes Alfred's document to the Secretary of State's office and submits the request on Alfred's behalf.

 There is a $20.00 fee for each Apostille requested, plus an additional $6.00 special handling fee for each different public official’s signature to be authenticated.
 Please see example scenarios below:

 |1 document, 1 public official||

 |2 documents, 1 public official||